GlenTiki/rust-wasm-example/readme.md

 You can install this module and start using the WASM generated within today!

-This library exports a function that returns a promise that resolves to the packaged WASM lib.
-This lib has a function `add_one` on it.
+This library exports a lib that has a function `add_one` on it.
 Check test.js to see how its expected to be used.

 ## Local dev/setup